quintian/DevOps-FinalProject/Readme-Quinn.md

 ```

+Please refer to screenshot: "Commit a code change of messages in git repo".

 - Let the Jenkins pipeline automatically build, check its result and polling log.

+Jenkins pipeline SCM Polling found a change in github web where the code is sourced (refer to screenshot: 'Polling log shows change found in git repo'), then the pipeline automatically built with this change (refer to sceenshot: 'Jenkins pipeline auto build when found change from githubweb').

-When it's in the run stage, go to PetClinic website: https://localhost:8090 or from the remote: https: <your public IP>:8090.
-You should see the clinic web with an updated welcome message: "Welcome Group 4!". ( Refer to screenshot: 'Petclinic web up with updated welcome message'. )
+When it's in the run stage, go to PetClinic website: https://localhost:8090.
+You should see the clinic web with an updated welcome message: "Welcome Group 4!".
+(In case the automatic deployment is not set)

+If the automatic deployment is set in the Jenkinsfile, the website will be on automatically.

+( Refer to screenshot: 'Petclinic web up with updated welcome message'. )

 You can also check the SCM polling log by the pipeline menu, as the sceenshot 'Jenkins pipeline polling log by SCM schedule'.